MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Method

 which corresponds to LightGCN's implementation.
 Especially, such setting results in $\Gamma = K + 1$, corresponding to LightGCN's mean pooling operation. \item \textbf{Relation of MGDN to APPNP} By treating $\alpha$ as the teleport probability of Personalized PageRank and setting $\beta = 1 - \alpha$, Equation~\ref{eq:iter_recur} becomes:

 and $\Gamma = \beta^K + (1 - \beta) \frac{\beta^{K} - 1}{\beta - 1} = 1.0$, which corresponds to APPNP's implementation. \end{itemize}

-\subsection{Heterogeneous MGDN}
+\subsubsection{Heterogeneous MGDN}

-MGDN can be applied on the heterogeneous user-item interaction graph (Hetero-MGDN).
-The middle part of Figure~\ref{fig:framework_hetero} corresponds to a HeteroMGDN.
-As shown in Figure~\ref{fig:framework_hetero}, the distance $\tilde{A}_{ij} \left\| \frac{z_i}{\sqrt{\tilde{D}}_{ii}} - \frac{z_j}{\sqrt{\tilde{D}}_{jj}} \right\|^2$ that Hetero-MGDN tries to minimize corresponds to the distance between users and their interested items, which is directly related to the objective of CF tasks.
+MGDN, when applied to heterogeneous user-item interaction graphs, is termed Hetero-MGDN.
+The middle part of Fig.~\ref{fig:framework_hetero} corresponds to a Hetero-MGDN.
+As shown in Fig.~\ref{fig:framework_hetero}, the distance $\tilde{A}_{ij} \left\| \frac{z_i}{\sqrt{\tilde{D}}_{ii}} - \frac{z_j}{\sqrt{\tilde{D}}_{jj}} \right\|^2$ that Hetero-MGDN tries to minimize corresponds to the distance between users and their interested items, which is directly related to the objective of CF tasks.
 To implement Hetero-MGCN, we first use $A$ to denote the adjacency matrix as follows: